I Remember, I Remember

 Analysis of Literary Devices Used in “I Remember, I Remember”

-- Assonance: Assonance is the repetition of vowel sounds in the same line.
-For example, the sound of /i / in “Came peeping in at morn” and the sound of /oo/ in “And summer pools could hardly cool.”
+- Assonance: Assonance, the repetition of vowel sounds within words, is subtly woven throughout the poem to create a musicality and enhance the overall flow.
+For example, the repetition of the short “i” sound in “Came peeping in at morn” and the long “oo” sound in “And summer pools could hardly cool” contribute to a sense of melodic rhythm.

 Analysis of Poetic Devices Used in “I Remember, I Remember”